timdev/php-stack-logger/README.md

 # PHP Stack Logger

-Extend your PSR-3 style logger with context accumulation and callable context elements.
+Extend your PSR-3 logger with context accumulation and callable context elements.

 ## Inspiration